 The Historical Context

-At the beginning of the 20th century, Japan was strongly influenced by nationalist values.
-Japanese culture idolized sacrifice and selflessness, concepts inherited from the honor code of the samurai, the bushido.
+In the early 20th century, Japan was heavily influenced by nationalist values.
+Japanese culture idolized sacrifice and selflessness, concepts inherited from the samurai code of honor, bushido.
 Furthermore, the recent memory of acts such as seppuku — the ritual suicide of samurai — and the kamikazes in World War II reinforced this expectation of placing honor above survival.

-Hosono, however, acted instinctively as any human being would.
-He did not violate any universal ethical rules, but his actions were judged by the cultural standards of his time.
+Hosono, however, acted instinctively as any human would.
+He did not violate any universal ethical rule, but his actions were judged by the cultural standards of his time.

 A Matter of Perspective